 Below is a list of each component library and the items associated with it.

 Wood Pole Material - ansi_2008.mat - All wood poles are modeled with SP-Southern Pine with a Modulus of Elasticity of 1800 ksi, Design Stress MOR of 8 ksi, and a weight density of 60 lbs/ft^3.
-The wood pole strength check for all poles is set to ANSI O5.1.2008 under the General/General Data dialog in the models.
+The wood pole strength check for all poles is set to ANSI O5.1.2015 under the General/General Data dialog in the models.
 The wood pole stress usage will be determined for all elements making up each pole with the strength varying along the pole according to this ANSI standard.
-This setting is used for both the single pole and frame structures.
 If you do not want to use this strength check you can use the File/Batch Modify command to change the strength check for selected models.
 You may also change the wood pole material selected using this Batch Modify command if something other than Southern Pine is used.

 Wood Poles - sp-ansi.wpp- The embedment depth for all poles in this library is 10% of the pole height plus 2’.
 So for example a 100’ pole will be embedded 12' in the ground.
 If another embedment depth is required, the engineer will need to change this depth in the pole model with % and constant override in the Geometry/Wood Poles table.

 Steel Poles - default steel pole.spp - The embedment depth for all poles in this library is 10% of the pole height plus 2'.
 So for example a 100’ pole will be embedded 12’ in the ground.
 If another embedment depth is required, the engineer will need to change this depth in the pole model with % and constant override in the Geometry/Steel Poles table.